PDrifting/CBookDraft/book.markdown

 # Why learn C?

-It drives the world and is the foundation to pretty much everything in the modern programming world.
+It drives the world and is the foundation of pretty much everything in the modern programming world.
 Some examples of this are below.

 |Compilers|Virtual Machines|Operating Systems|Databases|Tools|Embedded|
 |:---:|:---:|:---:|:---:|:---:|:---:|